 Take a Comparative Approach to the Competition

-Before starting the campaign, come up with a few ways to measure success.
+Before starting the campaign, come up with a few ways to measure your campaign performance success.
 Look for things like audience growth and cost-per-engagement statistics.

 What Is the Best Influencer Marketing Platform for B2B?